Skip to content

 }

-From this example, Knip can determine whether the @tsconfig/node20 and hastscript dependencies are properly listed in package.json.
+From this example, Knip can tell whether @tsconfig/node20 and hastscript are listed in package.json.

 How does Knip handle Svelte or Astro files?